 Sharon Franke/CNN Underscored

 The Cuisinart CPK-17 PerfecTemp Cordless Electric Kettle has the best combination of features and performance of the kettles we tested.
-With six temperature presets optimized for a variety of coffee and tea beverages, a 30-minute keep warm setting and an ample 1.7-liter capacity, it should serve you well, whatever your beverage.
+With six temperature presets optimized for various coffee and tea beverages, a 30-minute keep-warm setting and an ample 1.7-liter capacity, it should serve you well, whatever your beverage.

 The Willow & Everett Gooseneck Electric Kettle is a steal for $40.
-It’s the only kettle we found in its price range that has multiple temperature settings, and it heats water in under 6 minutes.
-This kettle was also the best-constructed of any gooseneck we tested.
+It’s the only kettle in its price range with multiple temperature settings, and it heats water in under six minutes.
+This kettle was also the best constructed of any gooseneck we tested.

-It may be no-frills but the Amazon Basics Stainless Steel Electric Kettle gets the job done and is very affordable.
-Plus, this petite model boils water faster than any we tested.
+It may be no-frills, but the Amazon Basics Stainless Steel Electric Kettle gets the job done and is very affordable.
+Plus, this petite model boiled water faster than any other kettle we tested.

 The Fellow Stagg EKG Electric Gooseneck Kettle is for coffee and tea aficionados.
-Its slow-pour spout is great for precision pours, it offers temperature selection up to a boil in one-degree increments (in Celsius or Fahrenheit) along with a one-hour keep warm setting and operates more smoothly and quietly than any other kettle we tested.
+Its slow-pour spout is great for precision pours, it offers temperature selection up to a boil in one-degree increments (in Celsius or Fahrenheit) along with a one-hour keep-warm setting and it operates more smoothly and quietly than any other kettle we tested.

 Alex Arpaia/CNN Underscored

-The sleek Cuisinart CPK-17 PerfecTemp Cordless Electric Kettle, is a simple-to-use electric kettle that has the best combination of capacity, features and control, with useful temperature settings and auditory cues to indicate the beginning and end of its heating cycle — features that other kettles either lacked or didn’t handle as gracefully.
-This 1.7-liter electric kettle heated up faster than others of similar capacity (and as quickly as many smaller kettles).
-The only fault we could find is that the Cuisinart is likely not suitable for people hoping to prepare well-extracted pour-over coffees or tea services that require precision pouring, as the spout is wide and stout.
+The sleek Cuisinart CPK-17 PerfecTemp Cordless Electric Kettle is a simple-to-use electric kettle that has the best combination of capacity, features and control, with useful temperature settings and auditory cues to indicate the beginning and end of its heating cycle — features that other kettles either lacked or didn’t handle as gracefully.
+This 1.7-liter electric kettle heated faster than others of similar capacity (and as quickly as many smaller kettles).
+The only fault we could find is that the Cuisinart isn’t suitable for people hoping to prepare well-extracted pour-over coffees or tea services that require precision pouring, as the spout is wide and stout.

-We appreciated the simple, functional design of the Cuisinart far above competitors’.
-When powered on, the control panel (with six temperature settings, a start button and a keep warm function) illuminates.
+We appreciated this model’s simple, functional design which is far above what others offer.
+When powered on, the control panel (with six temperature settings, a start button and a keep-warm function) illuminates.
 The capacity measure, gracefully hidden behind its handle, is also illuminated in blue light, so you can easily see how much water has been added.
 At the beginning and end of each cycle, the Cuisinart kettle beeps, conveniently indicating that warming has begun and finished.
 The keep-warm setting stays active for 30 minutes.
-These features — small touches in themselves — add up to a product that feels more useful than the other kettles we tested.

 Alex Arpaia/CNN Underscored